How to Close Bank Accounts Before Leaving China

 5. Submit the Form and Documents

-Hand over the completed form, your passport, and bank card to the bank officer.
-They will process your request and close the account.
+Hand over the completed form, your passport, bank card, and any other required documents to the bank officer.

-6. Obtain a Confirmation
+6. Obtain a Confirmation Letter

-After your account is closed, ask for a confirmation letter from the bank.
-This document serves as proof that your account has been officially closed.
+After your account is closed, request a confirmation letter from the bank.

 Tips for a Smooth Account Closure